anth4m/dailycost-localizations/README.md

 4. **Category** - Names for each category.
 5. **Currency** - Names for each currency (in the Settings - Currency view).

-There are several ways to help:
+There are several ways to help, pick one that is convenient for you:

 1. **Translate via GitHub** - Fork this repo, translate locally and make a pull request.
 2. **Translate via Email** - Download both **metadata** & **lang** files (use English to startup), translate and Email the files to me.
-3. **Provide Information** - Drop me an Email indicating where I can find useful translation materials for each of the 5 major parts.
+3. **Provide Information** - Drop me an Email indicating where I can find useful translation materials for any of the 5 major parts.

 If you have any questions, please drop me an Email to **support [at] dailycost [dot] com**